bhouston/behave-graph/README.md

 # Custom Events

-You can registry custom events, trigger then and listen on them.
+You can register custom events, trigger then and listen on them.

 ```json
 {